huientee/SeaQuantathon2025/README.md

 Economic threats to tourism and coastal livelihoods

-Amplified tropical cyclone activity and extreme weather
+Amplified typhoon activity and extreme weather

 By integrating quantum computing into marine heatwave forecasting, this project aims to pave the way for next-generation climate resilience tools in Southeast Asia and beyond.